ajlinhard/DragonRegen/src/DataCreator/README_DataGen.md

 Hash or Composite Keys
 - The column is a composite key using an algorithm such as MD5 to hash, or simple separator like "|" ex: "hello|world|!"

+For QC these can be the description of the tools use cases
+- Lighthouse (guiding data to safety)
+- Sieve (filtering out bad data)
+- Crucible (refining data)
+- Prism (showing the true colors of your data)
+- Curator (maintaining quality collections)

 ---
 # Using Data Sets
 ---